Meteorological Normalisation with {deweather}

 done fairly flexibly.
 Note that this function is likely of most use with

-the data, where the decrease in RMSE or increase in RSQ goes from a
+in the data, where the decrease in RMSE or increase in RSQ goes from a

-plot_tdw_tuning_metrics(tuned_results, x = "tree_depth", group = "min_n")
+plot_tdw_tuning_metrics(tuned_results, x = "tree_depth", group = "loss_reduction")

 We can also see how the tuned model behaved on some reserved testing data, using the ‘best parameters’ it has decided on.
 A set of predictions is included (which can be usefully plotted as a scatter chart or binned surface), as well as a set of metrics to evaluate.